 Humble beginnings, powerful results

-In 1995, an urban planner, attorney, community organizer and real estate developer, all from Los Angeles' Eastside, decided to join forces to create a Community Development Corporation dedicated to serving their densely populated, low-income, urban neighborhood.
+In 1995, an urban planner, attorney, community organizer and real estate developer, all from Los Angeles' Eastside, decided to join forces to create a Community Development organization dedicated to serving their densely populated, low-income, urban neighborhood.
 What began as an ambitious dream shared by a group of activists united by their passion and vision soon became the East LA Community Corporation (ELACC).

 Today, ELACC is a well-established 501(c)(3) nonprofit.
 On an annual basis, we provide affordable housing, community services, community organizing, and wealth building services to over 2,000 residents.
 ELACC’s track record includes leveraging over $135 million of investment to the Eastside and housing over 1,000 residents in safe, habitable, and affordable housing throughout East Los Angeles.
-We mobilize a Community Organizing base of over 1,300 members annually, and have helped over 3,000 families to purchase their first homes, avoid foreclosure, establish savings, and build and sustain wealth.
+We mobilize a Community Organizing base of over 1,300 members annually, and have helped over 3,000 families purchase their first homes, avoid foreclosure, establish savings, and build and sustain wealth.